tapsi-delivery/api-doc/authorization/api-secret-key/README.md

 Tapsi Pack API using API Secret Key

 ## Introduction
-In this document, external teams integrating with our API are referred to as **clients**.

-API Secret Key is a randomly generated string that is assigned to each client.
+API Secret Key is a randomly generated string that is assigned to each user.
 This key is used to authenticate the client when accessing the Tapsi Pack API.

-Each client can have a maximum of **one active API Secret Key**.
+Each user can have a maximum of **one active API Secret Key**.

-To access our external APIs, two headers must be included in the client's request.
+To access our external APIs, two headers must be included in the user's request.
 These headers ensure secure access to the APIs and prevent unauthorized access to sensitive data:
-- `x-api-secret-key` : Client API Secret Key
+- `x-api-secret-key` : User API Secret Key
 - `x-encoded-user-id` : User ID encoded with Base64

 To obtain your personal API Secret Key and Encoded User ID, please contact us at [Tapsi Pack](https://pack.tapsi.ir/landing).